JackKBrown/BlockchainEVoting/README.md

 =================
 This application is a demonstration of a Blockchain E-Voting algorithm inspired by the paper E-Voting with Blockchain by Hardwick et al. [1]

+It is still under development and not fully functional though feel free to look at the code for ideas and inspiration.

 Installation instructions and requirements
 ==========================================
 This application requires Node.js to work as well as the Truffle framework https://truffleframework.com/, Ganache TestRPC, and a web3 provider like metamask https://metamask.io/.